 Figure 5.2

-In September 2024, the percentage of people with a diagnosis of dementia who also received a care plan or a care plan review varied across the 42 ICB in England between 48.5% (Black Country) and 67.5% (Herefordshire and Worcestershire).
-16 ICB were significantly above the 62.6% national value (Suffolk and North East Essex, Mid and South Essex, North East London, South West London, Herefordshire and Worcestershire, Nottingham and Nottinghamshire, Staffordshire and Stoke-on-Trent, West Yorkshire, South Yorkshire, Greater Manchester, Lancashire and South Cumbria, Cheshire and Merseyside, Buckinghamshire, Oxfordshire and Berkshire West, Bristol, North Somerset and South Gloucestershire, Gloucestershire, and Dorset) and 17 below it (Hertfordshire and West Essex, Norfolk and Waveney, Bedfordshire, Luton and Milton Keynes, North West London, South East London, North Central London, Leicester, Leicestershire and Rutland, Northamptonshire, Lincolnshire, Derby and Derbyshire, Coventry and Warwickshire, Shropshire, Telford and Wrekin, Black Country, Hampshire and Isle of Wight, Devon, Somerset, and Cornwall and the Isles of Scilly).
+In October 2024, the percentage of people with a diagnosis of dementia who also received a care plan or a care plan review varied across the 42 ICB in England between 47.8% (Black Country) and 66.9% (West Yorkshire and Greater Manchester).
+15 ICB were significantly above the 62.3% national value (Mid and South Essex, Suffolk and North East Essex, Cambridgeshire and Peterborough, North East London, Herefordshire and Worcestershire, Nottingham and Nottinghamshire, West Yorkshire, Greater Manchester, Cheshire and Merseyside, Lancashire and South Cumbria, Frimley, Buckinghamshire, Oxfordshire and Berkshire West, Bristol, North Somerset and South Gloucestershire, Gloucestershire, and Dorset) and 14 below it (Hertfordshire and West Essex, North West London, North Central London, South East London, Leicester, Leicestershire and Rutland, Northamptonshire, Derby and Derbyshire, Coventry and Warwickshire, Shropshire, Telford and Wrekin, Black Country, North East and North Cumbria, Hampshire and Isle of Wight, Somerset, and Cornwall and the Isles of Scilly).

 About this document